EnkhAmar/gmail-bot/README.md

 ------------

-The produce a flow chart of *Gmail Bot*:
+The procedure a flow chart of *Gmail Bot*:

 ```mermaid
 graph TB